Caeldeth/loures/Philosophy/Adamon-The-Nature-Of-The-Dreamer.md

 fully touch the core of the Light by means of the drawing inspiration from their environs.

-"The possibility is realised, the dream is brought into being, And through the power of imagination is made real."
+_The possibility is realised,
+the dream is brought into being,
+and through the power of imagination is made real._

 Temuairian politics, profiteering and senseless meandering are in fact mere hinderances to a higher realisation of the potential of the aislings.
 The Spark